basho/basho_docs/source/languages/en/riakts/using/querying.md

 ```
 Your query must include all components of the primary key (`myfamily`, `myseries`, and `time`).
 If any part of the primary key is missing, you will get an error.

 ###Wildcard Example

 Query a table by issuing a SQL statement against the table.
-In this example we'll select all fields from the GeoCheckin table where `time`, `myfamily`, and `myseries` match our supplied parameters:
+In the following client-specific examples we'll select all fields from the GeoCheckin table where `time`, `myfamily`, and `myseries` match our supplied parameters:

 ```erlang
 {ok, Pid} = riakc_pb_socket:start_link("myriakdb.host", 10017).